AMC Eagle: 1983

 Few changes were seen for the 1983 model year.
 The Series 50 Eagle Kammback and Series 30 Eagle two-door sedans were both dropped from the line, due to slow sales.
 The Series 30 Eagle sedan was no longer available in the Limited trim, leaving only the base model in the Eagle sedan line.
-The Series 50 SX/4 and Series 30 wagon continued basically unchanged.
-All were measures to save production costs by pruning the slow-selling models from the line, thereby streamlining their processes by reducing production variations, and therefore, complexity.
+The Series 50 SX/4 and Series 30 wagon continued unchanged.
+These measures reduced costs by streamlining their processes reducing production variations, and therefore, complexity.

 Starting in February 1983, the AMC 150 CID I4 theoretically replaced the GM Iron Duke 151 in the Eagle as the standard engine, though the installation rate is unknown.
 The 258 CID I6 was improved for better performance by increasing the compression ratio to 9.2 to 1 (from the previous 8.2 to 1), as well as a fuel feedback system, a knock sensor, and the CEC; thus allowing the continuing use of regular-grade fuel.

 A long-term road test by Popular Mechanics began with the editors describing that the "Eagle is best when working hard" and "you can feel the tremendous traction" of its big all-weather tires in four-wheel drive giving "a great feeling of security."

 Production was: 2,259 Liftbacks, 3,093 four-door sedans, and 12,378 station wagons for a total of 17,730 units in 1983.